ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

     return ax
 ```

-This functions create a Basemap projection (given an EPSG code), draws a background, which by default is `ESRI_StreetMap_World_2D`, then draws contours of `z` over it and puts a legend bar (assumed to be in minutes, but can be in hours if specified).
-The function `patch_mask_oceans_lakes()` adds a water layer that covers up all the ocean/lakes with a cyan color, where the shorelines are defined by the BaseMap projection (the code comes from [this StackOverflow answer](https://stackoverflow.com/a/48624202)).
+This functions create a Basemap projection (given an EPSG code), draws a background, which by default is `World_Street_Map `, then draws contours of `z` over it and puts a legend bar (assumed to be in minutes, but can be in hours if specified).
+The function `patch_mask_oceans_lakes()` adds a water layer that covers up all the oceans/lakes with a cyan color, where the shorelines are defined by the BaseMap projection (the code comes from [this StackOverflow answer](https://stackoverflow.com/a/48624202)).

 The resulting figures are as follows (here I show the full range and then a zoom into the 1-hour range near Irvine):